-Head and Neck Cancers
+About Head and Neck Cancer

-Oral Head and Neck cancer is the 6th most common form of cancer worldwide.
-It includes any cancer arising in the nasal cavity, sinuses, lips, mouth, throat, salivary glands or thyroid gland.
+Head and neck cancer includes any cancer arising in the nasal cavity, sinuses, lips, mouth, throat, salivary glands or thyroid gland.
 Tobacco and alcohol use are the leading cause of mouth and throat cancer.
-However, there has been a recent rise in the incidence of oropharyngeal (base of tongue and tonsil) carcinoma in younger adults related to human papilloma virus (HPV) which is a highly prevalent sexually transmitted viral infection.
+However, there has been a recent rise in the incidence of oropharyngeal (base of tongue and tonsil) carcinoma in younger adults related to human papillomavirus, which is a highly prevalent sexually transmitted viral infection.